FryerTuck/lekrtest/summery.md

 2. the user may have an impressive piece of tech, though the network they use to connect to the internet may be less impressive, depending on location, ISP, bandwidth-cap, signal quality, etc. -especially when targeting an international audience (-or international publisher franchise)
 3. even though the ***iPhone XS*** has a screen resolution of **2436 x 1125**, images will be served at a lower resolution in order to satisfy assumed limitations

+JavaScript is required in order to render a better user experience; however,
+- no "javascript detection" is speciied, hence it is assumed as necessary and included
+- no "modern browser feature detection" was specified, it is assumed as necessary and included